Top 10 Tips: Heating a Garden Office

 8. Infrared heat the person, not the air around them.
 They are economical to use, and effective provided that you can design your space so that you are in line with the heater.

 9. Solar heat warms water that is passed through a series of tubes mounted on the roof.
 In the home these systems are used to pre-warm water feeding into a conventional heating boiler.
 In garden offices or studios, a collector tends to feed a single radiator with warmed water.
 Equipment can be expensive, though there are various DIY ideas involving drinks cans, rubber hosing and old radiators online.
 Even for the most ambitious Heath Robinson self-installer, the issue remains that every kind of solar space-heating system works best when you need it least.
 Reducing fossil fuel use may be better achieved in our Northern climate through passive heating and insulation (see below).

 10. Last but far from least, design your building to limit the heating and cooling you need.
 South facing windows and heat-retaining dark floor tiles will collect passive solar heat, while overhanging eaves will allow your garden room to collect low sun in winter but shade it from high sun in summer.
-In a quality timber building, good floor and roof insulation is a must, as is high quality double glazing and draught proofing for doors and windows.
-Our cabins in 44mm do not require further wall insulation.
+In a quality garden building, good floor and roof insulation is a must, as is high quality double glazing and draught proofing for doors and windows.

 Our green roofs are deservedly popular not just to encourage wildlife, but also because the thick soil layer helps maintain a constant temperature in the room below.
 No heating solution will create a comfortable working environment without these basics in place, and with careful planning you might find that for most of the year, they create a warm enough environment that you only need extra heating for a few hours each day.